Feeling your pain: Presidents tread tricky di... | Taiwan News

 To project empathy without looking weak.
 To show both command and cooperation.
 To put the focus on victims — but provide leadership, too.

-A look at how presidents have grappled with the challenges and opportunities of disaster politics:
+As Trump heads to North Carolina on Wednesday to survey damage from Hurricane Florence, a look back at how presidents have grappled with the challenges and opportunities of disaster politics:

 TRUMP